-The MVL process allows for all creditors to be paid in full, together with statutory interest, within a 12-month period.
+The MVL process will allow for the company to pay all creditors in full, together with statutory interest, within a 12-month period.
 The shareholders appoint the Liquidator to finalise the company’s liabilities to creditors, realise any remaining assets and distribute funds to the shareholders.

 The company directors start the MVL process and must swear a Statutory Declaration of Solvency.
-This is done in front of a local solicitor.
-This is a basic balance sheet stating that the company is solvent and can pay its creditors in full (plus Statutory Interest where applicable) within a period of 12 months.
+They do this in front of a local solicitor.
+This is a basic Balance Sheet which states that the company is solvent and can pay its creditors in full (plus Statutory Interest where applicable) within a period of 12 months.
 The Declaration must be made by the majority of directors (or both if there are 2).
 The directors are further expected to convene a shareholders’ meeting to consider the resolutions to wind-up the company and appoint a Liquidator.

 The swearing of the Declaration begins a 5-week window in which the shareholders must pass the appropriate resolutions.
 Failure to pass the resolution within these 5 weeks will render the Declaration obsolete, and a new Declaration must be sworn.

 Upon passing the resolution to wind-up, the company formally enters Liquidation.
 With the Liquidator now in office, they begin to wind down the company’s affairs.